November 21, 2024

-Christmas is literally days away and we're all getting into the festive spirit here at shoezone.
+Christmas is an exciting time of year and we’re all getting into the festive spirit here at shoezone.
 We've had advent calendars, jumpers with snowmen on them and lovingly decorated Christmas trees as standard, but this got us thinking...
 We have lots of little traditions when it comes to Christmas time, but how many Christmas traditions involve shoes?

 So, we did some digging...